MOAS in Yemen: famine relief and medical aid

 Finally, our shipment will also deliver €65,000 worth of life-saving medical equipment such as stethoscopes and thermometers for diagnoses, needles and syringes for drug administration, bandages for wound dressings, and oxygen masks and suction pumps for resuscitation.

-With this mission, MOAS will reach thousands of people in dire need of famine relief and medical assistance.
+With this mission, thanks to the support of our partner organisations, MOAS will reach thousands of people in dire need of famine relief and medical assistance.
 Our shipments will help to alleviate some of the daily struggles faced by Yemenis as a result of the ongoing conflict.
-We are hopeful that the impact of these shipments will be rapid and far-reaching, and we are proud to support the work of our partner ADRA in Yemen.

 If you are interested in the work of MOAS, please follow us on social media, sign up to our newsletter and share our content.
 You can reach out to us any time on email@example.com and if you want to support our life-saving operations please give what you can at www.moas.eu/donate to make a difference now!